guangqian-guo/GleSAM/README.md

 ## <a name="models"></a>📑Model Summary

-You can download the trained models from [this link (extract code: hnj2)](https://pan.baidu.com/s/19bPHc-izizzFQykX5UbrHA).
+You can download the trained models from [Baidu Netdisk(extract code: hnj2)](https://pan.baidu.com/s/19bPHc-izizzFQykX5UbrHA) or [Huggingface](https://huggingface.co/guogq/GleSAM).